PALLET RACK REPAIR STANDARDS

-Since the inception Mac Rak’s culture and process has centered on attaining engineered review and approval.
-For decades, Mac Rak has worked closely with P.E. expert in the field of pallet racking to ensure that we superseded basic performance criteria related to things such as column axial force, torsional buckling, column splice strength, brace continuity, the list goes on and on.
+Since its inception, Mac Rak’s culture and process has centered on attaining engineered review and approval.
+For decades, Mac Rak has worked closely with P.E. experts in the field of pallet racking to ensure that we superseded basic performance criteria related to things such as column axial force, torsional buckling, column splice strength, brace continuity, the list goes on and on.

 Every phase of Mac Rak’s offering, from our inspection criteria, to the design and construction of our repair and protection product to our installation procedures all meet or exceed every engineering requirements in ANSI 16.1 related to pallet rack repair.

 In conclusion, OSHA’s only applicable (single) regulation distantly related to pallet rack repair is their all-encompassing General Duty Clause, Section 5(a)(1) of the Occupational Safety and Health Act (OSHA) of 1970.
 This regulation requires employers to provide their employees with a place of employment that "is free from recognizable hazards that are causing or likely to cause death or serious harm to employees."
 OSHA recognizes that this single regulation is not focused enough on the specific and unique dangers of damaged pallet racking.
 Therefore, OSHA defers to the RMI ANSI 16.1 specification regarding pallet rack repair to guide their inspections of pallet rack repair.

 For a copy of the full specifications from RMI, go to this page where you can purchase the full document: